kal-kyokya/alx-higher_level_programming/0x00-python-hello_world/README.md

-This directory contains all files required for completion of the firstpython task given to me.
+This directory contains all files required for completion of the first python task given to me.